interaction-lab/HARMONI/harmoni_actuators/harmoni_speaker/README.md

 |total_channels        |            |        |
 |audio_rate            |            |        |

+# Using Misty API
+An argument robot_ip has been added to the launch file.
+In order to launch the service the Ip of the robot needs to be provided to the launch file as argument.
+In the speaker_service class, the ip_is saved.
+In misty, the file must either be encoded in base64 or provided as file.
+To reproduce the file the flag ImmediatelyApply has been set to True in the API call.
+The flag OverwriteExisting makes the new file replace the old, since the file is always called with the same name.
+Another possible way of doing this was to separate into two different API call, SaveAudio with ImmediatelyApply set to false and then PlayAudioClip.

 # Setting up your speaker
 The speaker device is configured in the dockerfiles/config/asoundrc file, whose contents are shown below: